 A PLUS loan is a loan that parents of dependent students can receive to cover educational expenses for their dependent undergraduate student.

 Click here to learn more about the different PLUS Loans at the U.S. Department of Education

 How much can a parent borrow, and what is the interest rate on the loan?

 Parents can borrow up to the cost of attendance at LLC, less any financial aid their student is receiving.
-For example, if the cost of attendance is $8,530 and your student receives $5,000 in other financial aid, parents can borrow up to $3,530.
-The current interest rate is 7.9% and interest accrues on the PLUS loan as soon as the loan is disbursed.
-Repayment of the loan begins within 60 days of the loan being fully disbursed.
+For the 2015-2016 academic year the interest rate is 6.8% and interest accrues on the PLUS loan as soon as the loan is disbursed.

 Formula to determine financial eligibility